Failure in file:base-dir(): "URI has an authority component"

 Note, many of the threads discussing this error seem to resolve to some issue with UNC filenames, which are sometimes (incorrectly) converted to invalid URIs in which "file:" is followed by either two slashes or four.
 In a legal "file:" URI, there must be either one slash or three following the "file:" prefix.
 There appears to be no correct or universally-accepted way of representing UNC filenames as URIs.

-#7 Updated by Kevon Hayes about 1 month ago
+#7 Updated by Kevon Hayes 6 months ago

 The issue is that the _xsltCompiler throws the above exception when attempting to compile source XML into a an FO for PDF conversion.
 Yet when I do the same conversion via the Saxon CLI using the following it parses the file without error.